Roger Ebert: Genres and content

-Ebert did not believe in grading children's movies on a curve, as he thought children were smarter than given credit for and deserved quality entertainment.
-He began his review of Willy Wonka & the Chocolate Factory: "Kids are not stupid.
+Ebert did not believe in grading children's movies on a curve, as he thought children were smarter than given credit for and deserved quality entertainment: "Kids are not stupid.
 They are among the sharpest, cleverest, most eagle-eyed creatures on God's green Earth, and very little escapes their notice.
 You may not have observed that your neighbor is still using his snow-tires in mid-July, but every four-year-old on the block has, and kids pay the same attention when they go to the movies.
 They don't miss a thing, and have an instinctive contempt for shoddy and shabby work.
 I make this observation because nine out of ten kids' movies are stupid, witless and display contempt for their audiences.
 Is that all parents want from kids' movies?
 That they not have anything bad in them?
 Shouldn't they have something good in them — some life, imagination, fantasy, inventiveness, something to tickle the imagination?
 If a movie isn't going to do your kids any good, why let them watch it?
 Just to kill a Saturday afternoon?
 That shows a subtle contempt for a child's mind, I think."
-He went on to say he thought Willy Wonka was the best movie of its kind since The Wizard of Oz.